Yung6ix: History

 Green Light Green was originally slated for an April 2011 release; however, it was finally released on 26 December 2011.
 The music video for "Oh My Gosh", which was directed by Bobby Boulders, was released in January 2012.
 It was filmed in Lagos and Johannesburg, with cameo appearances by Naeto C, Jesse Jagz, DJ Neptune, and P. Fizzy.
 Yung6ix was among the rappers featured on M.I's Illegal Music 2; M.I subsequently co-signed and nicknamed him the "King of the South".
 In May 2012, "Picking Things", the second single from his debut album was released.
 The song features fellow ex-label mates Naeto C and E. Kelly.
 The next month, in an interview with blogger Ogaga Sakpaide, Yung6ix revealed the album's title to be 6ix 'O Clock.
 He also received a nomination for the "Most Promising Act" at the 2012 Nigeria Entertainment Awards, but lost to Eva Alordiah.

 In 2013, Yung6ix floated his imprint "Kash Kamp" which houses Percy as well as talented producer Otee Beatz.
 On 4 September 2013, Yung6ix's camp welcomed a hand offered from "Trick Billionaire MusiQ" for both parties to partner with the end-result of taking Yung6ix and his brand out of Africa and sharing his brilliance with the rest of the world.
 Yung6ix collaborated with Percy on "First Class", the third single from his album.
 He also released a music video for the song which earned him a "Best Hip Hop Video" nomination at the 2013 Nigerian Music Video Awards.
 6ix's debut full-length studio album, 6ix O Clock, was eventually released on 6 February 2014.
 The 16-track album features guest appearances from Phyno, Percy, Da L.E.S, M.I, Ice Prince, Yemi Alade, YQ, and Wizkid.

 On 11 August 2019, Yung6ix was signed as the first Ambassador to the fast growing e-commerce firm Patricia, one of the largest traders of Bitcoin and gift cards in West Africa.

-He escaped being shot with a gun by his friend in 2017.
+He escaped a gunshot by his friend in 2017.
 The reason, according to him being because he was not available for the music video of a song he was featured in by the same friend.
 The matter was reported to the police and the friend was arrested.